 Never think of your characters as male, female, black, white, gay, straight, just because these are definitions, they should not define them.

 I have read some truly awful examples of failing to do this.
 I had a politics lecturer once who, when he found out I wrote, sent me the first few chapters of his WIP novel.
-As this was the man marking my essays I had to be very tactful when I talked to him about it, and his writing was very good for the most part.
+As this was the man marking my essays I had to be very tactful when I talked to him about it… To be clear, his writing was very good for the most part.
 He crafted a good story, had a great sense of place and time (this was a novel about WWI veterans and there experience both due in and after the war) His novel was incredibly well researched, indeed there was no end of good things I could say about it.
 But his female character were not only flat two dimensional nothings with no life to them, but everything about the female characters was written with so much misogyny I found it hard to credit that this writer was actually an intelligent man.
-Nurses fawned over male doctors and did all they could to please them and land themselves a husband , for example.
-And don’t get me started on the dialogue between these characters… This ruined everything that was good in his writing for me.
+For example: Nurses fawned over male doctors and did all they could to please them so they could land themselves a husband.
+And don’t get me started on the dialogue between these characters… This ruined everything that was good about his writing for me.
 I just couldn’t read it.

 Which is the point in many ways.
 I try to write strong female characters because, I try to write strong characters, its as simple as that.

-Perhaps you think I worry on these things too much, but I try to write characters that people can identify with on some level, and if my female readers can not identify with my female characters I will have failed in that. the Hannibal stories are full of strong capable women, generally stronger willed and more capable than Hannibal.
-But as the Hannibal stories are told by him the female characters like everyone in them but Hannibal is shown under the lens of his vision.
+Perhaps you think I worry on these things too much, but I try to write characters that people can identify with on some level, and if my female readers can not identify with my female characters I will have failed in that.
+The Hannibal novels are full of strong capable women, generally stronger willed and more capable than Hannibal.
+But as the Hannibal stories are told by him the female characters, like everyone in them but Hannibal, are shown through the lens of his vision.
 So while I may worry just how much my readers can connect with these characters they’re are observed second hand to a degree like everyone other than Hannibal.

 With my new novel Maybe on the other hand I don’t have the filter of Hannibal’s personality between me and the reader.
 I can’t point to Hannibal and say ‘yes well that is just how Hannibal sees the world‘ Also, unlike the Hannibal novels Maybe is not written first person form a single characters perspective, the two main characters who share the majority of the POV screen time are Benjamin West and Eliza ‘Maybe’ Tu-Pa-Ka.
 If the books are to work therefore my readers have to identify with both of them.
 I had, in short, to get Eliza right.
-Which, while I was certain I had done so, was going to cause me a degree of trepidation when I let the book be read by my beta readers (who would have no qualms about telling me if the heroine was not written well).
-Asking two female friends to beta read was a deliberate choice on my part because if I had not got Eliza ‘right’ then as I say they would tell me and if Eliza doesn’t work them the novel doesn’t work.
-If anyone plays the part of the ‘damsel’ in the first maybe book its Benjamin West…
+Which, while I was certain I had done so, was going to cause me a degree of trepidation when I sent the book to my beta readers (who would have no qualms about telling me if the heroine was not written well).
+Asking two female friends to beta read was a deliberate choice on my part because if I had not got Eliza ‘right’ then, as I say, they would tell me and if Eliza didn’t work them, then the novel didn’t work.
+However, if anyone plays the part of the ‘damsel’ in Maybe its the male protagonist Benjamin West…

 Thankfully for me my beta readers love the book and more importantly love Eliza.